Can you make glamorous images on a tight budget? Our 17 tips will help you create stunning, affordable styled shoots your clients will love!

 If second-hand items give you the willies, you’re missing out on a lot of great ’80s jackets and mom jeans, not to mention a plethora of board games with missing pieces and three-legged tables.

 Quirks notwithstanding, thrift shops can be a phenomenal resource for unique furnishings and accessories, like the high-back rattan chairs below.
 And don’t underestimate the wealth of random items available through the Facebook Marketplace.
-What might cost you thousands brand-new often goes for mere dollars when you buy second-hand.
+What might cost you thousands brand-new often go for mere dollars when you buy second-hand.

 #17: Save money by styling organically.